-Amendments to IAS 12 Income Taxes-Deferred Tax related to Assets and 1 January 2023 Liabilities arising from a Single Transaction
+Amendments to IAS 12 Income Taxes-Deferred Tax related to Assets and Liabilities arising from a Single Transaction

-The amendments introduce a further exception from the initial recognition exemption.
+The amendments provide a further exception from the initial recognition exemption.
 Under the amendments, an entity does not apply the initial recognition exemption for transactions that give rise to equal taxable and deductible temporary differences.